SEND

 Emotional and Social Development Support

 Within our school, staff have a wide range of expertise in supporting children with a range of difficulties.
-We work closely with the EWEL (Emotional and Well Being) team and the local authority behaviour panel to identify appropriate support for groups and individual children.
+We draw on expertise from other agencies to provide support and recommendations where necessary.

-We have a designated sensory/break out area which is utilised by children in key stage two.
+We have a designated sensory/break out area which is used by identified children on a timetabled basis.
 Within the Early Years and key stage one classes, the children have a curriculum which is very practical which supports children who may need to take time out from intense learning at times.

 Positive praise is a fundamental part of our school and all children are supported in focussing on the positives.
 Throughout school we have worry boxes which are checked daily to ensure that worries are addressed as soon as possible.